microsoft/ignite25-LAB550-mitigating-cloud-threats-with-microsoft-defender-for-cloud/lab/instructions/Lab3.md

 1. On the top menu, select the **Download CSV report** button – this allows you to get a snapshot of your resources, their health status, and the associated recommendations.
 You can use it for pivoting and reporting.

-1. Select a Recommendation from the drop down list to review the format such as *Storage account public access should be disallowed*.
+1. Select a Recommendation from the list to review the format such as *Storage account public access should be disallowed*.

      >**Note:** If that recommendation is not available in the lab environment, select one that is available.